Privacy information notice: how it gets more and more complicated

 The WP29 requires that

-It is likely that none will list the recipients of personal data, but will just refer to the categories of recipients, but also in this case the Article 29 Working Party requires that “the information on the categories of recipients should be as specific as possible by indicating the type of recipient (i.e. by reference to the activities it carries out), the industry, sector and sub-sector and the location of the recipients“.
+“controllers must provide information on the recipients that is most meaningful for data subjects.
+In practice, this will generally be the named recipients [—].
+If controllers opt to provide the categories of recipients, the information should be as specific as possible by indicating the type of recipient (i.e. by reference to the activities it carries out), the industry, sector and sub-sector and the location of the recipients.“

 The solution to the above cannot be to just identify very broad categories and state that personal data “might” be communicated to them since, according to the WP29, this would impact on transparency requirements.
 Therefore, during the data mapping exercise, categories of recipients should be identified in detail and such information should be transposed in the privacy information notice.